-Use Case 2 - Ag Company The Company cultivates and produces palm oil.
+Use Case 2 - Ag rioditaro Company The Company cultivates and produces palm oil.
 It has operations introduction across multiple Southeast Asian countries, owning both oil palm plantations and on-site processing facilities.
 Case context The Company is hoping to expand their cultivation footprint within Indonesia, by seeking new project financing for palm oil plantation expansion.
-The expansion involves reclaiming previously degraded soil and planting new oil palm trees on the restored Sustainability ın Sustainable Palm Oil (ISPO) standards. efforts control structures to regulate plantation water levels for the protection · · ' d optimisation, as well as conservation efforts. • re of carbon emissions, in line with the Carbon 11 Disclosure Project (CDF : User entry Which EO is the nature of Assessment of the Company's sustainability point the Activity most relevant strategy and disclosures showed that the to?
-Company's environmental principles include peatland protection, soil health maintenance, water accountability and emissions reduction.
+The expansion involves reclaiming previously degraded soil and planting new oil palm trees on the restored land.
+Sustainability Adherence to Indonesia an Sustainable Palm Oil (ISPO) standards. efforts Development of water control structures to regulate plantation water levels for the protection of peatlands.
+Water categorisation and optimisation, as well as conservation efforts.
+Monitoring and disclosure of carbon emissions, in line with the Carbon Disclosure Project (CDP).
+User entry Which EO is the nature of Assessment of the Company's sustainability point the Activity most relevant to? strategy and disclosures showed that the Company's environmental principles include peatland protection, soil health maintenance, water accountability and emissions reduction.
 Both EO1 Climate Change Mitigation and EO3 Protection of Healthy Ecosystems and Biodiversity are applicable.
 Which EO(s) is most Given the heavy focus on ecosystem protection aligned to the Company's (i.e., peatland protection, soil health maintenance strategic focus? and water accountability), EO3 was selected as the primary EO for assessment.
 EO3 1A.
-Does the Activity con tribute to protecting, conserving or restoring Assessment ecosystems and biodiversity?
-Which specific principles 'Implementation of necessary measures to under EO3 does the protect ecosystems and biodiversity'.
+Does the Activity con tribute to protecting, conserving or restoring Assessment ecosystems and biodiver Which specific principles 'Implementation of necessary measures to under EO3 does the protect ecosystems and biodiversity'.
 While the Activity meet or contribute Activity conventionally involves extensive to? deforestation and loss of biodiversity, several policies are already in place, including measures that prevent soil erosion and runoff into watercourses.
 An internal policy prohibiting peatland conversion is also in place.
 The expansion will involve reclaiming previously degraded soil and planting new oil palm trees on the restored land, which has less significant impact on the biodiversity of the area, relative to clearing of peatlands and forests.
 The clearing and reclamation of the degraded soil area will not involve land burning practices.
+I